-Nylon 6,6, which you will prepare in the lab experiment is an example of an alternating copolymer because it contains alternating diamine and dicarbonyl units.
+Nylon 6,6, which you will prepare in today's lab experiment is an example of an alternating copolymer because it contains alternating diamine and dicarbonyl units.
 The 6,6 numbering refers to the number of carbon atoms in the diamine and dicarbonyl units, respectively.
 Another frequently encountered synthetic nylon polymer is Nylon 6,10.
-This polymer also has the six carbon diamine unit, but the dicarbonyl unit contains ten carbon atoms.
+This polymer also has the six-carbon diamine unit, but the dicarbonyl unit contains ten carbon atoms.

 Nylon is characterized differently than the chain growth type polymers discussed above.
-First, nylon is considered a step growth polymer.
+Nylon is considered a step growth polymer.
 In a step-growth polymer, each bond of the polymer is formed stepwise, independent of the other bonds.
 In other words, in a chain growth polymerization, each reaction is dependent on the reactive intermediate formed in the previous step, while in a step growth polymer each bond is formed without regard to the other bond forming processes occurring in the mixture.

-Nylon is also classified as a condensation polymer.
-Condensation is a reaction where two molecules are joined along with the loss of a small molecule such as water.
-In the lab experiment, you will be adding adipoyl chloride to 1,6-hexanediamine.
-The acid chloride (RCOCI) and amide react in a condensation process with loss of the small molecule HCI.
-The product contains a new amide bond (figure 5).
-The resulting product has both an acid chloride and amine functional group that can react with another molecule of 1,6-hexanediamien and adipoyl chloride, respectively.
-This process continues until all of the reagents have reacted to form Nylon 6,6 polymer.
+Nylon can also be classified as a condensation polymer.
+Condensation is a reaction in which two molecules are joined together along with the loss of a small molecule such as water.
+In this lab experiment, you will be adding adipoyl chloride to 1,6-hexanediamine.
+The acid chloride and amine react and are joined in a condensation process with loss of the small molecule HCI.
+The product contains a newly formed amide bond (figure 5).
+The resulting product has both an acid chloride and amine functional group that can react with molecules of 1,6-hexanediamien and adipoyl chloride, respectively.
+This process continues until all the reagents have reacted to form Nylon 6,6 polymer.